Thin Film AlN Microbolometer for Very Long-Wave Infrared Detection: Bolometric Measurement and Responsivity

-To validate these enhancements, the perforated AlN membranes were integrated into a bolometric platform and characterized using the setup in Fig.~\ref{fig:narrow4}(a).
-We employ an ORPHEUS-ONE tunable optical parametric amplifier (OPA) with emission from 2 µm up to 18 µm as the infrared source.
-The suspended absorber is held in a vacuum chamber below 10 mTorr, attached to a PID-controlled stage that maintains a constant temperature of 293~K to avoid thermal drift during testing.
-Under IR illumination through a ZnSe lens, the device is probed for real-time electrical readout using a source-measurement unit (SMU).
-To quantify the device response, baseline resistance (IR OFF) is subtracted from the active resistance (IR ON) to calculate the absolute change in resistance ($\Delta R$).
+To validate these enhancements, the perforated AlN membranes were integrated into a bolometric platform and characterized using the setup in Fig.~\ref{fig:setup}(a).
+We employ an ORPHEUS-ONE tunable optical parametric amplifier with emission from \SI{2}{\micro\meter} up to \SI{18}{\micro\meter} as the infrared source.
+The suspended absorber is held in a vacuum chamber below \SI{10}{\milli\torr}, attached to a PID-controlled stage that maintains a constant temperature of \SI{293}{\kelvin} to avoid thermal drift during testing.
+Under IR illumination through a ZnSe lens, the device is probed for real-time electrical readout using a source-measurement unit.

+To quantify the device response, baseline resistance, IR OFF, is subtracted from the active resistance, IR ON, to calculate the absolute change in resistance:

 Hence, the wavelength dependence of this resistance change tracks the spectral absorption of the suspended cavity and the perforated AlN membrane, with the largest response occurring at wavelengths where reflectance is minimized.
-The optical micrograph and SEM image in Fig.~\ref{fig:narrow4}(b) and Fig.~\ref{fig:narrow4}(c) confirm successful fabrication of the suspended membrane and the central perforated absorber region.
+The optical micrograph and SEM image in Fig.~\ref{fig:setup}(b),(c) confirm successful fabrication of the suspended membrane and the central perforated absorber region.

+Because the suspended absorber is smaller than the incident optical beam, the fraction of OPA output power incident on the active absorber material is calculated from the Gaussian beam profile.
+For a Gaussian beam with total power \(P_0\) and \(1/e^2\) intensity radius \(w\),